griffithlab/pVACtools/docs/pvacseq/output_files.rst

      - Best Peptide is likely in the founding clone of the tumor
      - ``DNA VAF > tumor_purity / 4``
    * - Problematic Position Criteria
-     - Best Peptide contains a problematic amino acid as defined by the ``--problematic-amino-acids`` parameters
+     - Best Peptide does not contain a problematic amino acid as defined by the ``--problematic-amino-acids`` parameters
      - ``Prob Pos == None``